The Challenge

 Project Goals

-Budget Ben's goals arent't the only one that needs to be considered though.
+Budget Ben's goals aren't the only one that needs to be considered though.
 The business goals need to be seen in light of the user's goals.
 And where there is an overlap there is a design opportunity.

 Ideate potential solutions